Skip to main content

 MSGraphApplication.info.termsOfServiceUrlStringLink to the application's terms of service statement.

-MSGraphApplication.loginUrlStringThe URL where the service provider redirects the user to Azure AD to authenticate.
-Azure AD uses the URL to launch the application from Microsoft 365 or the Azure AD My Apps.
+MSGraphApplication.loginUrlStringThe URL where the service provider redirects the user to Microsoft Entra ID to authenticate.
+Microsoft Entra ID uses the URL to launch the application from Microsoft 365 or the Microsoft Entra My Apps.

 MSGraphApplication.logoutUrlStringSpecifies the URL that will be used by Microsoft's authorization service to log out an user.